rootze/rootze.github.io/software.md

     </a>
   </div>

   <p><strong>scROAD</strong> database offers comprehensive information on single-cell cCRE transcription factor occupancy data generated from snATAC-seq analysis of human postmortem prefrontal cortex (PFC) tissue.
 The data specifically focuses on Alzheimer's Disease and Pick's Disease.
+  I developed this interactive database, <a href="https://github.com/rootze/scROAD" target="_blank">scROAD</a>, which integrates single-cell chromatin data processed with Signac, cis-regulatory links inferred by Cicero, and TF binding occupancy profiles generated using TOBIAS.
+We performed single cell co-accessibility analyses using <a href="https://cole-trapnell-lab.github.io/cicero-release/docs_m3/" target="_blank">Cicero</a> to construct putative cis-regulatory enhancer-promoter links.
+Additionally, with the help from <a href="https://github.com/loosolab/TOBIAS" target="_blank">TOBIAS</a> package, we can further explore transcription factor (TF) binding occupancy in ATAC-seq.
+This analysis allows us to detect differences in TF binding between disease and control samples, providing insights into how regulatory mechanisms are altered in specific cell types.
+By integrating TF binding data with co-accessibility analyses to create this scROAD interactive database, users can easily explore transcription factor binding activity and their implications in disease, providing a valuable resource for understanding gene regulation in neurodegeneration.
-For a more in-depth understanding of the database's purpose and contents, please refer to the following publication.</p>
+  For a more in-depth understanding of the database's purpose and contents, please refer to the <a href="https://www.science.org/doi/10.1126/sciadv.ads7973" target="_blank">Science Advances</a> paper.</p>
 </div>